sap218/coid/README.md

 Following the MIRO guidelines for reporting on an ontology [1]

 **A. The basics**
-  * A.1 Unified Inflammatory Ontology (COID) v1.0.0
+  * A.1 Combined Ontology for Inflammatory Diseases (COID) v1.0.0
   * A.2 Ontology owner: [Samantha C Pendleton](https://github.com/sap218) (Institute of Cancer and Genomic Sciences, University of Birmingham, UK) | [samanfapc@gmail.com](mailto:samanfapc@gmail.com)
-  * A.3 [License](https://github.com/sap218/coid/blob/master/LICENSE), which governs the permissions surrounding the ontology (CC BY 3.0)
+  * A.3 [License](https://github.com/sap218/coid/blob/master/LICENSE.md), which governs the permissions surrounding the ontology (CC BY 3.0)
-  * A.4 Located in `ontology` directory under the appropriate filename `coid.owl`, full URL: https://github.com/sap218/coid/blob/master/ontology/coid.owl
+  * A.4 Ontology under the appropriate filename `coid.owl`, full URL: https://github.com/sap218/coid/blob/master/coid.owl
   * A.5 GitHub repository: https://github.com/sap218/coid
   * A.6 Methodological framework: used [Protégé](https://protege.stanford.edu/) software for ontology building using ICD-10 and other biomedical ontologies.
-Synonym expansion followed the works of Braithwaite et al. using the tf-idf statistical analysis to gain patient-preferred synonyms [2] from the [patient.info](https://patient.info/forums) forums.
+Synonym expansion followed the works of Pendleton et al. using the tf-idf statistical analysis to gain patient-preferred synonyms [2] from the [patient.info](https://patient.info/forums) forums.
 Additionally expanded with external domain-expert terms from [ClinicalBERT](https://github.com/kexinhuang12345/clinicalBERT), a pretrained word2vec model on MIMIC-III clinical letters.

 **B. Motivation**
   * B.1 Ontology is required in research as there currently lacks a system for specifically only inflammatory disorders, symptoms, and layman-specific terms.
 The controlled vocabulary for these disorders are quite limited and current biomedical layman terms are not useful for NLP tasks as layman terms should be specific to the forum: the need for understanding the “patient-voice”.